-Gas mileage is calculated by dividing the distance traveled by the amount of gas or fuel consumed.
-It is usually measured in miles per gallon (MPG) in the United States, Canada, and kilometers per liter (km/L) in other countries.
-This calculation is essential because it helps vehicle owners determine the gas mileage their cars are giving, allowing drivers to manage their gas expenses for the car more effectively.
+Fuel or gas mileage is calculated by dividing the distance traveled by the amount of fuel consumed.
+It is usually measured in miles per gallon (MPG) in the United States, Canada and kilometers per liter (km/L) in other countries.
+This calculation is essential because it helps vehicle owners determine how fuel efficient their cars are and estimate their fuel costs.

 To calculate gas mileage accurately, you need to measure the amount of fuel you put in the tank and the distance you cover on that fuel.
 You can do this manually by keeping track of the amount of fuel you buy and the miles you drive or by using this Gas Mileage Calculator or MPG Calculator.

 The calculation can be done by dividing the total distance traveled by the total amount of fuel consumed.
 For example, if you traveled 300 miles and used 10 gallons of fuel, your gas mileage would be 30 MPG.
 Similarly, if you drove 400 km and consumed 40 liters of fuel, your gas mileage would be 10 km/L. For example, if you traveled a distance of 300 miles and used 10 gallons of gas, the calculation would be: